 Setting

-Data was used from the National Joint Registry (NJR), linked to English Hospital Episode Statistics (HES) and Patient reported Outcome Measures (PROMs) datasets in both the geographical variation and natural experiment studies, together with the economic evaluation.
+Data from the National Joint Registry, linked to English Hospital Episode Statistics and Patient reported Outcome Measures in both the geographical variation and natural experiment studies, together with the economic evaluation.

 The ethnographic study took place in four hospitals in a region of England.